 Allison is a tiny town located in the state of Pennsylvania.
 With a population of 503 people and just one neighborhood, Allison is the 979th largest community in Pennsylvania.
 Allison has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-Because occupations involving physical labor dominate the local economy, Allison is generally considered to be a blue-collar town.
-36.84% of the Allison workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Allison, you'll notice that it is more blue-collar than most other communities in America.
+36.84% of Allison’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Allison is a town of service providers, transportation and shipping workers, and construction workers and builders.
 There are especially a lot of people living in Allison who work in maintenance occupations (22.56%), food service (9.02%), and management occupations (8.27%).

-Allison is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Allison doesn't have a public transportation system that people use for their commute.

 The education level of Allison citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
 20.58% of adults 25 and older in Allison have a college degree.